 ASTK18012U Core Subject: Approaches to International Conflicts - From Theory to Methods

-Core subject in the core-subject line in International Relations and Conflict Resolution.
+Core subject in the core subject track in International Relations and Conflict Resolution.
 Only accessible to students who are admitted to International Relations and Conflict Resolution.

-This core subject takes its point of departure in the strong International Relations (IR) tradition of the department – and it adds a particular focus on conflict resolution, including mediation, diplomacy and non-violence, as well as theoretical approaches to how conflicts are managed, mediated and resolved.
+This core subject takes its point of departure in the strong International Relations (IR) tradition of the department – and it adds a particular focus on conflict resolution as well as theoretical approaches to how conflicts are managed, mediated and resolved.

 This particular profile is internationally quite unique as other Nordic peace research communities do not have a similar theory dimension.
 In turn our many brilliant IR students will be challenged in a productive way by confronting work that does not spin out of the standard repertoire of IR-theories.
 By seeing how different evolving conversations have produced different overlapping intellectual universes, they gain an increased reflexivity in relation to using theories.
 In turn, the core subject will emphasize methods and strategies of analysis, training students in developing and applying their own analytical skills, knowledgeable of but not hostage to one particular set of theories.